-In honor of our all-new business card design, we thought it would only be appropriate to discuss the history and importance of these little advertising tools.
+Let's discuss the history and importance of the business card as an advertising tool.
 For being such a small printed piece, business cards represent a large portion of who you are or the people and company you represent.
 This exceptionally small advertising media, when skillfully implemented, can easily and effectively convey a simple and professional statement to your contacts.

 The earliest known form of the business card originated in China during the 15th century.
 Elaborately decorated formal announcements signifying the presence or visitation of royalty were distributed to the local populous, but the specifics of this period of the medium's history were not recorded and have since been lost.
 The trend was popular enough to arrive in France during the 17th century.
 These small announcements were known as "visiting cards".